codeandmarketing/lp-generator/README.md

-# What It Does
+# What it does and how it works

-Creates landing pages
+Creates landing pages based on content in templates files / sub folders.
+Create a template file and whatever dependencies needed will be transferred over to the newly created dist folder when you run index.php.
+Modifying the code will allow you to generate a landing page for every city in the united states, or you can specify you state and counties.
+Transfer contents of the dist folder to production for us.

 # Usage

-1. Config

-Add your counties in generate.php
+1. Add your counties in generate.php
-Add your state in generate.php
+2. Add your state in generate.php

-2. Create Template

-Create a template files, folders, etc within the templates folder.
-Create random text blocks or whatever using php.
-Should recursively add all folders and files.
-You may edit isolated files after creation for a more unique situation.

-Dist folder will be created and you can copy to a live server or just run it on a live server then manually move the files.

-3. Generate Pages
+3. Add your site URL in gernate.php
+4. Create template files

-Run index.php
+5. Run index.php

-# Bug Reporting

-Report all bugs in detail to hello@alexlhunt.com

 # Future Features